Restoration of Rights & Record Relief

 Parole Board consists of seven full-time members appointed by governor to seven-year terms.
 Four constitutes a quorum.
 Grounds for removal for cause may not include any proper official action.
 Ark.
 Code Ann. § 16-93-201(a).

-Only state offenders are eligible for a governor’s pardon, but there is no waiting period for in-state convictions.
+Only people with state offenses are eligible for a governor’s pardon, but there is no waiting period for in-state convictions.

 Pardon restores jury eligibility but not right to hold public office, which may be restored only by sealing or expungement.
-See Part I, Pardon removes conviction-related barriers to licensing and employment.
+See Part I. Pardon removes conviction-related barriers to licensing and employment.
 Under state habitual offender statute, a pardoned conviction cannot be used to enhance a later sentence.
 Duncan v.
 State, 494 S.W.
 2d 127 (1973).

 Sealing follows automatically upon receipt of pardon for all but a few serious offenses: “The Governor shall notify the court upon issuing a pardon, and the court shall issue an order sealing the record of a conviction of the person pardoned.”
 Ark.
 Code Ann. § 16-90-1411(a)(1).
 Exceptions where victim under 18, sex offenses, and where death or serious physical injury results. § 16-90-1411(a)(3).
 For effect of sealing see below.

 See http://www.paroleboard.arkansas.gov/.
 Policies and procedures are at http://www.paroleboard.arkansas.gov/clemency/pages/default.aspx.
 The application form is at http://www.paroleboard.arkansas.gov/Websites/parole/images/PardonApplication050415.pdf.